ShrRa/interpython_hpc/_episodes/22-cpu-parallel.md

 ## Parallel CPU Programming

 In the previous section, we saw how to make our code faster for sequential jobs.
-However, there are certain cases where no matter how much you optimize, a single process remains a bottleneck.
-These are tasks that are "embarrassingly parallel" - independent jobs that don't need to communicate with each other.
+However, there are cases where, no matter how much you optimize, a single process remains a bottleneck.
+In such cases, we move to parallelization instead of vectorization, especially when computations involve dependencies or irregular structures that cannot be expressed as simple array-wide operations.
+Some tasks are even `embarrassingly parallel` meaning they consist of completely independent jobs that can run side by side without any communication.

 A perfect example from astronomy is finding the rotation period of stars from their light curves (measurements of brightness over time).
 Analyzing one star is quick, but analyzing data from thousands or millions of stars sequentially can take days or weeks.
 This is where parallel computing becomes essential.

-### Real World Analogy of using sequential vs parallel with an example
-Imagine you are a librarian who needs to reshelve 500 books.

-Sequential Approach: You take the first book, walk to its correct shelf, place it, and walk back.
-You repeat this process 499 more times.
-Your total time is the sum of the time it takes for all 500 individual trips.

-Parallel Approach: You hire a team of assistants.
-You give a stack of books to each person.
-They all go and shelve their books at the same time.
-The total time is now roughly the time it takes the slowest assistant to finish their stack, which is much faster than doing it all yourself.

-In the case on Astronomy, analyzing light curves (time and brightness data of objects in the night sky) is like reshelving those books.
-We can either do it one by one (sequentially) or assign multiple light curves to different CPU cores to be analyzed simultaneously (in parallel).
+### Analyzing Light Curves with Sequential and Parallel Execution

+In astronomy, analyzing **light curves** (the time and brightness data plot of objects in the night sky) is a fundamental task.
+One common goal is to determine the most likely **period** of variability, which tells us how often an object repeats its brightness changes.

+#### The Lomb–Scargle Periodogram
+To detect periodic signals in light curves, we often use the **Lomb–Scargle periodogram**.

+- A periodogram is a plot of **power vs. frequency (or period)** that shows how strongly a sinusoidal signal at a given frequency fits the data.
+- The Lomb–Scargle method is especially important in astronomy because it works well for **unevenly sampled data** — a common situation since telescopes can miss nights due to weather, daylight, or scheduling.
+- Peaks in the periodogram indicate likely periods of variability, helping us detect signals from variable stars, exoplanets, pulsars, and more.

+#### Sequential vs. Parallel Execution
+There are two ways to compute the periodogram for many light curves:

+- **Sequential execution**: analyze one light curve at a time, moving through the dataset in order.
+- **Parallel execution**: split the dataset so that multiple CPU cores each analyze a subset of light curves simultaneously.

+Below you can see how the execution time scales up while using the sequential execution vs the parallel execution for detecting the periods of lightcurves using the **Lomb–Scargle periodogram**

 ![Serial vs. Parallel Performance Comparison](../fig/serial_parallel_comparision.png)

-When we test the code with different numbers of light curves and calculate its most likely period using a standard astronomical algorithm called the Lomb-Scargle periodogram., we see the following:
+From the plot, we can make the following remarks:
 - For smaller numbers (10, 50, 100, 200, 500, 1000, 5000),
   the execution time is almost the same for both sequential and parallel runs which are denoted by the blue and the orange lines respectively.

 - This happens because starting and managing parallel jobs has a small extra cost (called *overhead*).

 - As the number of light curves grows larger (beyond 5000),